cuba-platform/sample-sales/README.md

+**ATTENTION!
+This sample is built for outdated platform version.
+See [sample-sales-cuba7](https://github.com/cuba-platform/sample-sales-cuba7) for the latest version.**

 # Sales

 This is a "Hello World" application which is designed to show the core capabilities and features of both the CUBA Platform and Studio.